Daquiver1/daquiver1/readme.md

 <h1 align="center">Hey 👋🏾<br>
-My name is Abrokwa.
+My name is Christian.
 Christian Abrokwa.
 Nice to meet you.</h1>

 Here's what I do:

 - I write articles on topics that I find interesting.
 You can check them out on [Medium](https://daquiver.medium.com)

+- I'm running a company.
+QuiverTech Solutions.

 - I have co-developed **UnLost**, a lost and found application, in collaboration with two friends.
 We are currently focused on enhancing its features with the aim of rolling out **Version 2**.
 The application is accessible on [Google Play Store](https://play.google.com/store/apps/details?id=com.unlostitem.unlost&pcampaignid=web_share) and [Apple App Store](https://apps.apple.com/gh/app/unlost/id6449148342)